 What is the best next step for anyone considering separating or who has separated?

 You can in fact do a property settlement at any time from the moment you separate.
 You can also establish formalised parenting arrangements.
 In my experience – all too often – people come to me with an understanding that they already had arrangements agreed upon with their former partner only to realise later that they have found themselves compromised by those informal agreements.

 Sometimes the asset pool diminishes over the course of the separation, sometimes the financial implications of selling and dividing assets causes greater complications than could have been foreseen.
 All of these decisions are best discussed with a specialist family lawyer who an understanding of the practical implications for you and your family in the long-term.

 In essence, it is only the divorce that you need to wait 12 months for.
 Fortunately processes such as negotiation, mediation or collaborative law mean that in many cases we are able to resolve by agreement without the need to ever attend Court.
 People who come to us early in the piece are significantly more likely to have a better experience in what research suggests is one of the most difficult times of their lives.
 Like many things in life, getting early advice about your options sets a strong foundation for the future and allow you to make informed decisions.

-If you think this article will be helpful for someone you know, please share it with them.
-Phillips Family Law is an award winning Family Law practice serving clients across Australia and abroad.
-For clients who come to us later in the piece, many reflect upon their experience and say they wish they had spoken to us earlier.
-Regardless of where you are in your decision making process, we can make you aware of your options.
-To discuss your situation confidentially phone +61730079898 or secure a time by clicking here.
+Phillips Family Law is an award-winning Family Law practice serving clients across Australia and abroad.
+Regardless of where you are in your decision-making process, we can make you aware of your options.
+To discuss your situation confidentially, phone (07) 3007 9898 or secure a time by filling in our confidential form here.